 |Difficulty||Beginner - Intermediate|

 |Lifespan||5 - 7 years|

 |TDS||18 - 179|

 It is effortless to differentiate male from female Emerald Bettas.
-Males have much more pronounced colouration than that of the females, and their fins are also more extended.
+Males have much more pronounced colouration than females, and their fins are more comprehensive.
 In contrast, the females are duller, and their fins are shorter.